 OhMyDogBlog.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.

 PLEASE NOTE: I’m not a vet.
 I’m not a vet tech.
 I’m not involved in any useful medical field in any way.
 I’m not a dietitian, nor am I anything skilled in any way other than being a writer who obsessively researches ways to take better care of my dog.
 So, please read this post from that place, knowing I’m sharing my experience.
 My first recommendation in all things health, diet, routine, and behavior is to see your vet.

 How we manage Cooper’s health with diet and routine:

 What this post is specifically about is how we manage Cooper’s health through his diet and routine.
-It relates to the tremors and it relates to his allergies because, for full transparency, if he didn’t have those conditions, we’d probably have a much simpler, much cheaper routine.
+It relates to the IHT and it relates to his allergies because, for full transparency, if he didn’t have those conditions, we’d probably have a much simpler, much cheaper routine.
 So, here we go: